Winding down Q2

 Launched by Western Union in 1872 on its telegraph network, it's known for being reliable and is undergirded by SWIFT or Fedwire systems that have unparalleled immediacy and finality to the payment execution.
 This does come at a premium in terms of costs as we’ll see in a moment.

-Commercial card refers to traditional corporate credit cards or purchasing cards.
-These are physical credit cards that empower business to transact and pay via existing credit networks from the likes of Mastercard, Visa, or American Express.
+The commercial card refers to traditional corporate credit cards or purchasing cards.
+These are physical credit cards that empower businesses to transact and pay via existing credit networks from the likes of Mastercard, Visa, or American Express.
 They offer varying degrees of controls, flexibility, credit thresholds, and to an extent create float periods that are advantageous to payers.
 From the payee perspective, the drawbacks center on the merchant fees levied by the card network for processing the transaction and the intake portion from a processing standpoint.

 Virtual payments are a newer outcropping in b2b payment types, but one of the most lucrative for payers.
-Essentially they create a single use credit card transaction that can fund the payment of one or multiple invoices.
-The upside here is that the payer harnesses the payment stream in order to tap into the interchange pool that enables them to create a stream of cash rebates into the business.
+Essentially they create a single-use credit card transaction that can fund the payment of one or multiple invoices.
+The upside here is that the payer harnesses the payment stream in order to tap into the interchange pool that enables them to create a stream of cash rebates for the business.
 Additional feature sets that are compelling are the visibility and controls latent in this payment type.

 1. Payment fees vary massively by b2b payment types.

 As such, if you’re not quantifying what it takes and how much it costs to physically conduct payment, you’re not aware of how much that is helping or hurting your business.

 - According to The Accounts Payable Network, the average cost to process (authorize, print, and mail) is $5.14.